Nobles County is named for William H Nobles, who was a member of the territorial legislature in 1854 and 1856.

 Loeffel-Enstrand Company – Phase II 1976 – 1978

 Description: The building faces southeast and is a one story and two story castle-like concrete and glass structure.
-The building is located on spacious landscaped grounds.
+The building is located on spacious landscaped grounds in the center of the city.
 The three buildings are spread along the slight slope of the square.
 An outdoor plaza is sheltered by their walls.
 Granite, oak paneling, and fabric finishes the interior of the building.
 The building has a smooth gray colored granite face cut in tall blocks and which play against the texture of small granite squares, which face the topless towers bulging from the building sides.
 The main floors jut out above the foundation in and along the top edge.
 The northeast section is two story building with no windows on the south side.
 The west section is one story building with a glass atrium connecting the sections.
 The building is named as the Nobles County Government Center.
 The building was constructed in two phases.
 In 2017, the building was renovated.
 The architect was Falls Architect of Sioux Falls, South Dakota and the contractor was Ideal Landscape of Worthington.

 Note: The first courthouse was built in 1877 at a cost of $1,124.
 The previous courthouse was designed by Albert Bryon and constructed by J D Carroll in 1894 at a cost of $42,469.
 The building was remodeled in 1954 and demolished when the present courthouse was constructed.
 The cost of construction of the present courthouse was $3,600,000.
 Construction was completed in three stages.